Skip to Content

 Also Serving Clients in Middlesex County & Across New Jersey

-Domestic violence is a serious accusation, but that doesn’t mean everyone accused is guilty.
-People facing these charges can be ostracized by friends and family.
-They need to know that their lawyer stands with them and believes in their right to a fair trial.
-That’s the kind of representation people in Monmouth County, Middlesex County, and the surrounding areas can find at Law Offices of Carlos Diaz-Cobo.
-We have over 18 years of experience, and we leverage all of that knowledge to help our clients protect their records, reputation, and freedom.
+Domestic violence is a serious accusation, but an accusation does not make a person guilty.
+People facing these charges often feel ostracized by friends and family.
+They need to know their lawyer stands with them and believes in their right to a fair trial.
+That is the kind of representation people in Monmouth County, Middlesex County, and the surrounding areas find at Law Offices of Carlos Diaz-Cobo.
+We have over 18 years of experience, and we leverage that knowledge to help our clients protect their records, reputation, and freedom.

 What Constitutes Domestic Violence Under New Jersey Law?

-Domestic violence in New Jersey is abusive behavior inflicted by one household or family member upon another.
-The person being accused must have a specific relationship with the alleged victim, such as being a spouse, former spouse, cohabitant, or romantic partner.
-Domestic violence encompasses a wide range of acts designed to control, intimidate, or harm someone.
+Domestic violence in New Jersey refers to abusive behavior inflicted by one household or family member against another.
+The accused must have a specific relationship with the alleged victim, such as being a spouse, former spouse, cohabitant, or romantic partner.
+Domestic violence includes a wide range of acts that attempt to control, intimidate, or harm someone.

-Physical abuse is among the most commonly prosecuted forms of domestic violence and includes assault, battery, or pushing.
-Furthermore, even if there is no direct physical contact, threats, harassment, or intimidating behavior—such as constant surveillance or verbal abuse—can qualify as domestic violence.
-Acts like stalking and coercive actions that cause one to fear for personal safety are also categorized under this definition.
+Physical abuse is one of the most commonly prosecuted forms of domestic violence and includes assault, battery, or pushing.
+Beyond physical contact, threats, harassment, or intimidating behavior—such as constant surveillance or verbal abuse—can also qualify as domestic violence.
+Acts such as stalking and coercive actions that cause someone to fear for their safety are included in this definition.

 Additionally, financial abuse is another less obvious but equally valid form of domestic violence.
-Withholding access to money, stealing income, or sabotaging someone’s ability to earn can also be considered abusive behavior under certain circumstances.
+Withholding access to money, stealing income, or sabotaging a person’s ability to earn may also be considered abusive behavior under some circumstances.

-In New Jersey, domestic violence decisions are guided by the Prevention of Domestic Violence Act.
-This legislation outlines the acts that qualify as domestic violence, the protections available for victims, and the penalties that an accused individual may face.
-It distinguishes between different types of violent acts and provides a framework for prosecution and defense.
+In New Jersey, the Prevention of Domestic Violence Act guides court decisions.
+This statute outlines acts that qualify as domestic violence, describes the protections victims can access, and lists penalties an accused individual may face.
+The Act clarifies differences between violent acts and provides a clear structure for both prosecution and defense.

 Domestic violence cases in New Jersey typically involve two separate proceedings:

-- Criminal Charges: The state may file criminal charges for the underlying offense (e.g., assault, harassment).
+• Criminal Charges: The state may file criminal charges for the underlying offense, such as assault or harassment.

-- Civil Restraining Orders: A separate hearing is held to determine whether a Final Restraining Order (FRO) should be issued.
+• Civil Restraining Orders: A separate hearing determines whether a Final Restraining Order (FRO) should be issued.

 Even if the criminal charges are dismissed or resolved in your favor, the civil court can still impose an FRO.
 This order can have long-term consequences, including a permanent bar on firearm ownership, entry into a statewide domestic violence registry, and ongoing restrictions on child custody and visitation.

-Legal guidance is crucial in mounting a two-pronged defense strategy for both the criminal and civil aspects of the case.
+Legal guidance is crucial for mounting a defense in both the criminal and civil aspects of these cases.

 When facing serious criminal charges, you need a relentless, trial-ready defense.
 As a Certified Criminal Trial Lawyer and award-winning attorney, Carlos Diaz-Cobo has the experience, reputation, and courtroom skill to fight for the best outcome in your case.

-Being arrested on a domestic violence charge in Monmouth County can result in a cascade of consequences.
-These include:
+Being arrested on a domestic violence charge in Monmouth County can lead to a range of immediate consequences, including:

-The issuance of a TRO can severely impact one’s daily life.
-These orders can prohibit any form of contact with the alleged victim and may even force you to surrender your home or vehicle.
+The issuance of a TRO can severely disrupt daily life.
+These orders can prohibit any form of contact with the alleged victim and may even require you to surrender your home or vehicle.

-A Monmouth County domestic violence lawyer can help challenge these immediate restrictions and provide guidance through the legal maze that follows.
+A Monmouth County domestic violence lawyer can challenge these immediate restrictions and provide guidance through the complex legal process that follows.

-The penalties for domestic violence-related offenses vary depending on the severity of the underlying criminal charge.
+The penalties for domestic violence-related offenses in New Jersey vary depending on the severity of the underlying criminal charge.

 Possible legal consequences include:

-In addition to these, a criminal conviction can permanently damage a person’s reputation and limit employment or housing opportunities.
-Working with a Monmouth County domestic violence attorney gives the accused the best chance of avoiding or reducing these penalties.
+In addition to these criminal penalties, a conviction can permanently damage a person’s reputation and limit future employment or housing opportunities.
+Working with a Monmouth County domestic violence attorney gives the accused the best chance to avoid or reduce these penalties.

 Why Choose Law Offices of Carlos Diaz-Cobo?